ivonunes/inkstead-writer/docs/syndication/index.md

 # Syndication

+When you publish a post, Inkstead Writer can also share it to your social media accounts.
+This is called syndication: your website stays the post's home, and the social copies link back to it.
+Syndication is optional, and each post chooses whether to take part.

+## Enabling providers

-Syndication is optional.
-Choose services during `inkstead-writer init`, or add them later in `inkstead-writer.json` when you want Inkstead Writer to publish posts to social platforms as part of `./inkstead-writer publish`.
+Choose services during `inkstead-writer init`, or add them later to `inkstead-writer.json`.
 The site-level configuration lists the enabled providers:

 ```json
 {